Andrew Vaughn Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.18 team ERA that ranks 15th among all league pitching staffs.
+- The Angels pitching staff is 12th in the league with a collective 8.9 strikeouts per nine innings.

-- Angels pitchers combine to give up 57 home runs (1.1 per game), the 10th-fewest in baseball.
+- The Angels' 4.17 team ERA ranks 15th among all MLB pitching staffs.

-- The Angels are sending Canning (3-2) to the mound to make his eighth start of the season.
-He is 3-2 with a 4.95 ERA and 30 strikeouts through 36 1/3 innings pitched.
+- The Angels rank 13th in baseball in home runs allowed (60 total, 1.1 per game).

-- The righty's most recent time out was on Wednesday against the Boston Red Sox, when he tossed seven scoreless innings while giving up two hits.
+- In his most recent time out on Thursday, the lefty tossed six innings against the Boston Red Sox, allowing one earned run while surrendering five hits.

-- In seven games this season, the 27-year-old has an ERA of 4.95, with 7.4 strikeouts per nine innings.
-Opponents are batting .252 against him.
+- In nine games this season, the 33-year-old has put up an ERA of 4.81, with 5.5 strikeouts per nine innings.
+Opponents are hitting .279 against him.

 © 2023 Data Skrive.
 All rights reserved.